kcookrose/testAttributeServer/README.md

 Let it do its thing.
 Upon first running this, it will download a lot of things.
 This is a good thing.

-Now type `docker run -it nameyouwanttogivetheimagehere /bin/bash` and then `python main.py portrait.jpg`
+Now type `docker run -it nameyouwanttogivetheimagehere /bin/bash` and then `python3 main.py portrait.jpg`